 Some medicines, including those that you can buy in a shop or chemist, can be harmful to take when you’re taking dasatinib.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

 Your ability to become pregnant or father a child may be affected by having this treatment.
 It's important to discuss fertility with your doctor before starting treatment.

-There is a potential risk that dasatinib may be present in breast milk so women are advised not to breastfeed during imatinib and for a few months afterwards.
+As dasatinib may be present in breast milk, women are advised not to breastfeed while taking dasatinib and for a few months afterwards.